junikimm717/fls-assignment-public/syllabus.md

 ---
-title: 6.S913 Fundamentals of Linux Systems Syllabus
+title: 6.S913 Fundamentals of Linux Systems
+author:
-author: Juni Kim (junickim)
+- Juni Kim (junickim)
-date: 12/20/2025
+date: 12/22/2025
 geometry: margin=1in
 ---

-This class is intended as a crash course for students to understand the basics of how modern linux systems operate and how they themselves may be able to construct one.
+This class is intended as a crash course for students to understand the basics of how modern Linux systems operate and for students to construct one from scratch.

+# Staff

+**Instructor** - Juni Kim (junickim), [https://junic.kim](https://junic.kim)

+**Teaching Assistant** - Jacky Zhao (icecream)

+# Prerequisites

+Students are expected to be comfortable working in Unix/Linux environments and using the command line as their primary interface for development.

+It would be strongly preferred that students are capable of:

+- Navigate and manipulate the filesystem using shell commands
+- Write and debug simple shell scripts
+- Understand environment variables, PATH resolution, and program invocation
+- Understand how to compile software from source using tools such as `make`

+Prior coursework in operating systems or systems programming is helpful but not required.

 # Logistics